Where do Hair Stylists Make the Most Money?

 Ask yourself, do you want to work in a salon environment, or perhaps you want to travel the world or even make your mark at the cutting edge of fashion.
 Whatever your passion, the key to earning a good salary as a hairstylist is continued education, dedication and good old fashioned hard work.

 Despite its reputation as being poorly paid, the hair and beauty industry has experienced rapid growth in recent years.
-With more than 55,000 hair and beauty businesses in the UK alone the industry is reputed to be worth in excess of a staggering £6.2 billion and shows no signs of slowing down anytime soon.
+The number of hairdressing, barbering and beauty businesses has gone up by 2% to 42,370 across the UK.
+They contribute almost £7.5 billion to the UK economy and shows no signs of slowing down anytime soon.

 Indeed, you only have to take a look at today’s image obsessed society fuelled by our love of ‘celebrity’ to see why looking good is such big business and with UK hairstylists regarded as the best in the world there has never been a better time to progress your career.